OvedHarari/mind_your_own_business_V2/MYOB-client/README.md

 2. password validation regex on signup/login
 3. client form validation using formik with yup.
 4. server data validation using joi.
-5. user profile image conditionat renderin acording to gender (in case the user did not add image URL)
+5. user profile image conditional rendering acording to gender (in case the user did not add image URL)
 6. Dark\Light mode support and responsive display.
 7. Google Geocoder service upon new business card creation and\or update.
 8. Google Maps service on buliness details card marking business location.